CoderFX/RPi-Setup/README.md

 #Getting ready:

-1. Prepare RPi sd card with PiBaker to at least let you ssh into your Pi from home network
+1. Prepare RPi sd card with PiBaker to at least let you ssh into your Pi from home network.
+You can setup some more automation with it.
+(Ideas are welcome)

 2. Run code: